cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

-The CK construction has two complementary IND-CCA analyses: one for when the IND-CCA security of the traditional PKE-based KEM holds but the PQ KEM is broken, except for the PQ KEM's C2PRI security, and one for where the IND-CCA security of the PQ KEM holds.
+The CK construction has two complementary IND-CCA analyses: one for when the IND-CCA security of the traditional PKE-based KEM holds but the PQ KEM is broken, except for the PQ KEM's C2PRI security, and one for when the IND-CCA security of the PQ KEM holds.
 Both are technically novel but are substantially similar to the existing peer-reviewed analyses of the CG
 {{XWING}} and UK {{GHP18}} constructions. {{COS+26}} by the editorial team